-Faye joined Mace in 2007 as a project secretary, moving her way up through the business into project management.
-Faye is now an experienced project manager in the private sector consultancy team and she spearheads our Foundations for Your Future project – a working group designed to encourage young women into the built environment.
+Faye joined Mace in 2007 and is now an experienced project manager in the private sector consultancy team.
+As well as managing complex projects across various sectors, she also spearheads our Foundations for Your Future project – a working group designed to encourage young women into the built environment.

 - How has your career progressed at Mace?